confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 Binary search
 -------------

-A *binary search* is a more efficient search algorithm which relies on the elements in the list being sorted.
+Binary search is a more efficient search algorithm which relies on the elements in the list being sorted.
 We apply the same search process to progressively smaller sub-lists of the original list, starting with the whole list and approximately halving the search area every time.

 We first check the *middle* element in the list.

-If it is the value we want, we can stop.
-If it is *higher* than the value we want, we repeat the search process with the portion of the list *before* the middle element.
-If it is *lower* than the value we want, we repeat the search process with the portion of the list *after* the middle element.
+* If it is the value we want, we can stop.
+* If it is *higher* than the value we want, we repeat the search process with the portion of the list *before* the middle element.
+* If it is *lower* than the value we want, we repeat the search process with the portion of the list *after* the middle element.

 For example, suppose that we want to find the value 3.8 in the following list of 7 elements: